tatsuyai713/lwrclpy-for-FastDDSv3/readme.md

 - Actions: `examples/actions/{fibonacci_action_server.py,fibonacci_action_client.py}` demonstrates the bundled action server/client.
 - Guard conditions: `examples/guard_condition/trigger_guard_condition.py` demonstrates `Node.create_guard_condition`.
 - ML demo with PyTorch: `examples/pubsub/ml/` (requires your ML deps).

+> **Note:** On macOS the listener/talker processes may take several extra seconds to reach the running state, so wait for their initial output before assuming the launch failed.

 For parity testing you can also run the unmodified ROS 2 rclpy samples mirrored in `third_party/ros2_examples/rclpy/…` thanks to the bundled compatibility shim.
 Service aliases (e.g., `SetBool.Request`) are auto-generated when you run `scripts/install_ros_data_types.sh`, so plain `from std_msgs.srv import SetBool` works exactly like upstream ROS 2.